Month 3, Day 13, Saturday 1:50 a.m.

 “We have to get out of here, right now,” Oliver said.
 “Split up, one group for each wing.
 Get everyone.
 I don’t care how injured or busy they are.
 Carry them with you if they can’t walk.
 We’ll meet by the emergency back exit.
 If you’re not there in two minutes, expect to be left behind.”

 Siobhan began running even before Oliver had finished speaking, more grateful than ever for Fekten’s lessons that had kept her in the best physical condition of her life.
-One of the men from who had chosen the same direction as her nodded jerkily as they ran, his head flopping a little too far up and down in a way that looked uncomfortable.
+One of the men who had chosen the same direction as her nodded jerkily as he ran, his head flopping a little too far up and down in a way that looked uncomfortable.
 “Small groups,” the man said.
 “Be-because…” His eyes lost focus for a moment, and he shook his head as if to clear it.
 “It’s easier to hide when you’re small.
 Easier to… We could hide under the bed, maybe?
 Or if it gets really bad, in the c-c-closeeeeet?”
 It was obvious that something was very wrong with him.

 Quickly, the cause became apparent.